apache/flink/docs/streaming_guide.md

 sudo docker run -p 127.0.0.1:2181:2181 -p 127.0.0.1:9092:9092 -t -i flinkstreaming/flink-connectors-kafka
 ~~~

 Now a terminal started running from the image with all the necessary configurations to test run the Kafka connector.
-The -p flag binds the localhost's and the Docker container's port so Kafka can communicate with the application through this.
+The -p flag binds the localhost's and the Docker container's ports so Kafka can communicate with the application through these.
 First start a zookeeper in the background:

 ~~~batch